WebCrew/phpSocial-Net/README.md

 ### Team Up
 Whether you're a developer or owner of phpSocial - there's no reason to be alone anymore - register today - it's free.
+As a developer as you can see already 3200+ admins baught a legal license for phpSocial so there are enough people out there looking for plugins and themes for phpSocial.
+Not to mention the thousands of crooks running phpSocial as warez, which we personally don't like to see - developers like Lunation should be supported by at least buying a standard license for ridiculous S19 only that's a super fair and advantageous price dont you think so.

 ## It`s easy to contribute